Wednesday, 30 October 2013

 Blue sky rhetoric - HS2

 The minister was despatched to Sheffield to bang the drum about how the north would benefit from HS2.
 What a joke.
 I made some calculations from my recent trip to London.
-It had taken 5 hours and 20 minutes for the 428miles from Scotland.
+It had taken 5 hours and 20 minutes for the 428 miles from Scotland.
 But what a difference between the time taken to get from London to York and that from York to Scotland.
-The average speed from London to York is 97mph, the average speed from York to Scotland a mere 71mph, a significant 38 minutes longer than it would have taken if the same speed had been maintained.
-This includes four stops so maybe the gain would be more like half an hour.
+The average speed from London to York is 97mph, and the average speed from York to Scotland is a mere 71mph, a significant 38 minutes longer than it would have taken if the same speed had been maintained.
+This includes three stops so the gain could be more like half an hour.

-The games being played by the HS2 lobbyists is a reprise of what we witnessed with all the new financial products a decade ago.
+The games played by the HS2 lobbyists are a reprise of what we witnessed with all the new financial products a decade ago.
 It was a ploy to divert people's savings and pensions into the pockets of rogue financial and property service advisers.
-Similarly promises for faster trains in twenty years time will reap rich rewards in the meantime for the financiers and construction cartels promoting HS2.
-I suppose that the landowners will benefit too.
+Similarly promises for faster trains in twenty years will reap rich rewards in the meantime for the financiers and construction cartels promoting HS2.
+The landowners of the Home Counties and Cheshire will benefit too unless the government cave in to the campaigns for tunnelling through the Chiltern chalk lands.
 Gullible government ministers have been briefed into believing that they are the true visionaries.
 The disappointment will be reserved for the potential customers who will pick up the tab through taxation to pay for the folly of HS2 which, even if on time, will not make much impact north of Birmingham until 2033 at the earliest.

 We could and should be investing to improve the rail network, the rolling stock and timetabling of trains.
 If the proposed HS2 investment were switched to the other regions the dividends might even occur in the lifetime of present customers.
-No doubt our MP's will be whipped into line to perpetuate the obsessive focus on the primacy of London.
-As a white elephant HS2 will provide years of work and bonuses for the bankers, construction companies and lots more work for the consultancies and marketing professions that are all travelling first class on the HS2 gravy train.
+No doubt our MPs will be whipped into line to perpetuate the obsessive focus on the primacy of London.
+As a white elephant, HS2 will provide years of work and bonuses for the bankers and construction companies, lots more work for the consultancies and marketing professions and maybe a few Board seats for ministers and MPs.
+They are all travelling first class on the HS2 gravy train whilst the public is being sold a white elephant.

 HS2 is the lovechild of Capitalism and Capitolism